RibeiroGroup/Molecular-Dynamics-for-CIS/README.md

 By Tuan Nguyen

+Source code for my paper on classical electrodynamics - molecular dynamics for modeling collision-induced spectroscopy and radiative association of Argon-Xenon.
+The preprint of the paper can be found on [ArXiv](https://arxiv.org/abs/2503.13742).

 ## DEPENDENCIES:
 Python, Numpy, Scipy, and Matplotlib.
 The version is not crucial as long as Python>=3.0.
 Should you have any trouble running my code, feel free to use req.txt to set up Python virtual environments identical to mine.